 It might be a bit outside your comfort zone to read an article on how to love yourself more.
-Maybe you find it too new agey and wonder what it requires.
+Maybe you find it too new-agey and wonder what it requires.
 Do I need to cue up Enya?
-Do I need to light incense?
-Do I need to meditate as I seek a new plane of consciousness?
+Bust out my crystals?
+Take a bath?

-But, if you’re like most people, you might have a resistance to self-love because you think it is self-ish.
+But, if you’re like most people, you might have a resistance to self-love because you think it is selfish.
 In reality, it’s actually the opposite.
 Why?
-Because loving yourself allows you to better love others.
-Self-love, self-care, a focus on self – none of it means “Me first always.”
+Simply put, loving yourself allows you to better love others.
+Self-love, self-care, a focus on self —none of it means “Me first, always.”
 It only means, “Me too.”

 The Importance of Self Love